zitadel/zitadel/docs/docs/examples/login/react.md

 ### Run

-Finally you can start your application by running:
+Finally, you can start your application by running the following:

 ```
 yarn start